 TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):

 The Negotiation Type subfield indicates whether the information included in the TWT element is for the negotiation of parameters of broadcast or individual TWT(s) or a Wake TBTT interval.
+The MSB of the Negotiation Type subfield is the Broadcast field. (#AA)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):

-If B1 of the Negotiation Type subfield is 1 then one or more broadcast TWT parameter sets are contained in the TWT element where each TWT parameter set contains the Request Type, Target Wake Time, Nominal Minimum TWT Wake Duration, TWT Wake Interval Mantissa and Broadcast TWT Info subfields.
-If B1 of the Negotiation Type subfield is 0 then only one Individual TWT parameter set is contained in the TWT element.
+If the Broadcast field is 1 then one or more broadcast TWT parameter sets are contained in the TWT element (see 9-589av2 (Broadcast TWT Parameter Set field format).
+If the Broadcast field is 0 then only one Individual TWT parameter set is contained in the TWT element (see 9-589av1 (Individual TWT Parameter Set field format)) (#AA).
 An S1G STA sets the Negotiation Type subfield to 0.

 The Negotiation Type subfield determines the interpretation of the Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent subfields of the TWT element as defined in Table 9-262j1 (Interpretation of Negotiation Type subfield, Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields(#11007)).